-1. At registration, Utah uses a standard form of the Home Language Survey (HLS) that identifies a student with a language other than English, or who comes from an environment where a non-English language is dominant.

-2. Students must be tested for services within 30 days of registration or within two weeks of entry into school, if during the year.
+- 1. At registration, Utah uses a standard form of the Home Language Survey (HLS) that identifies a student with a language other than English, or who comes from an environment where a non-English language is dominant. - 2.
+Students must be tested for services within 30 days of registration or within two weeks of entry into school, if during the year. - 3.
+Provide an interpreter or translator, when appropriate and reasonable per District Policy AS99.